 If your child is in Year 6 they will also be taking the SATs tests towards the end of the year.
 The tests will provide information about how your child is progressing, compared to children the same age nationally.

 They are not qualifications and don’t affect your child’s future options in school.
 The results are used to ensure that schools are teaching their pupils the essential knowledge and skills in the subjects that are the early building blocks.
 This is to ensure every child reaches their full potential.

 Monday 13th May 2024: Spelling Punctuation and Grammar Papers 1 and 2

 Wednesday 15th May 2024: Maths Papers 1 and 2

 The information videos below explain the SATs tests in more detail.

-Year 1 Phonics Screening Check Week beginning 7th June 2020 (including pupils in Year 2 who need to retake the check)
+Year 1 Phonics Screening Check in the week commencing Monday 10 June 2024 (including pupils in Year 2 who need to retake the check).

-Year 4 Multiplication Tables Check will be administered between 7th June and 25th June 2021.
+Year 4 Multiplication Tables Check will be administered within the 2-week period from Monday 3 June 2024.